Chantenay Carrots

 Chantenay Carrot and Quinoa Salad

-A refreshing salad featuring roasted Chantenay carrots and protein-packed quinoa, perfect for a light lunch or dinner.
+A refreshing salad combining roasted Chantenay carrots with protein-packed quinoa and a zesty lemon dressing.

 - Salt and pepper to taste

-- 2. In a large bowl, combine the cooked quinoa, roasted carrots, chopped parsley, and lemon juice.
+- 2. In a large bowl, combine the cooked quinoa, roasted carrots, parsley, and red onion.

 Chantenay Carrot and Ginger Soup